 - Teaching Arrangements

-- Students will be assessed on a written dissertation describing the research project and results (typically 20,000 words).
+Students will be assessed on a written dissertation describing the research project and results (15,000 word limit).
 The paper extends throughout the academic year.

 Readings consist of original research articles.